wikimedia/eventgate/README.md

 # Eventbus - HTTP JSONSchema event validation and production to Kafka

-Eventbus takes in JSON events via HTTP POST, validates and then produces them using the configurable logic.
+Eventbus takes in JSON events via HTTP POST, validates and then produces them.

 Throughout this code, an 'event' is meant to refer to a parsed JSON object with a strict JSONSchema, and a 'schema' refers to an instance of a JSONSchema for